 Recent History of Fragmentation

 Let’s look at the recent history of nation-state fragmentation around the world.

-‘Dharma’ is the Force that Unites Indian Diversities
+‘Dharma’ is the Glue that Unites Indians

 You may also like to explore: World Needs More Dharma, Less Religion!